FAQ’s for Montessori Professionals

 In order to receive adequate teacher funding Montessori primary classes usually need people with teacher training qualifications, in addition to Montessori training.
 Additional qualifications may be recognised by New Zealand government departments for teacher certification and residency purposes.

 Full teacher certification is required for New Zealand permanent residency.
-The New Zealand Education Council is usually able to appraise teaching qualifications from Canada, Ireland, United Kingdom, Australia and South Africa.
-Qualifications from other countries may need to be assessed by the New Zealand Qualifications Authority.
+The Teaching Council of New Zealand is usually able to appraise teaching qualifications from Canada, Ireland, United Kingdom, Australia and South Africa.
+Qualifications from other countries may need to be assessed by the New Zealand Qualifications Authority (NCEA).

 Montessori Adolescence Teachers (12-15 years)

 All secondary school teachers in New Zealand are required by law to be certified with the New Zealand Education Council.
-We currently only have 2 Montessori high schools in New Zealand.
+We currently have 3 Montessori high schools in New Zealand.

 Montessori Adolescence training can only be completed overseas.